 Mount Harmon is the northern most colonial-era Tidewater Plantation in the Chesapeake region open to the public.
 Mount Harmon prospered as a tobacco plantation, and was restored by a direct descendant of it’s colonial owners, Mrs. Marguerite du Pont Boden, to its heyday during the gilded age of agriculture and trade in Maryland’s early colonies.

-Mount Harmon is open for guided tours May ~ October, and is available year round by appointment for school program tours and special group tours.
+Mount Harmon is open for guided tours May ~ October, and is available year round by appointment for school field trips and special group tours.
 Mount Harmon is also available for weddings, corporate retreats, and private functions, and makes a spectacular setting for any special occasion.

 The plantation is situated on a peninsula formed by creeks and inlets of the Sassafras River in Cecil County, Maryland, known on early maps as World’s End.
 Mount Harmon is listed on the National Historic Register, is an official Chesapeake Bay Gateway Network site, and is located along the National Scenic Byway.

-Friends of Mount Harmon conduct ongoing research and update programming to bring to life the rich history of Mount Harmon.
-A current project to update Mount Harmon’s slave history is titled “Altered Journies” and seeks to illuminate the complex histories of those who lived and worked at Mount Harmon including the indentured servants, enslaved people, and tenant farmers who called Mount Harmon home.
+Friends of Mount Harmon conduct ongoing research and present programming to bring to life the rich history of Mount Harmon.
+A current project to update Mount Harmon’s slave history is entitled “Altered Journeys” and seeks to illuminate the complex histories of those who lived and worked at Mount Harmon including the indentured servants, enslaved people, and tenant farmers who called Mount Harmon home.

 Mount Harmon Plantation Consists of: